 Online Outdoor Outlet Top Pick for Trail Running Snowshoes

-Snowshoe Sizing for Different Conditions?
+Snowshoe Size for Different Conditions?

 The type of snow you will be traversing on is another important factor to consider while picking out your snowshoes, choosing the right type based on the conditions will keep you afloat on your journey.
+In most cases, there are really only two types of conditions you need to think differently about when it comes to snowshoeing.

 Powdery snow shifts a lot more than wet snow; As a result, smaller snowshoes will tend to sink and slip more.
 Bigger/Longer snowshoes are great for dense snow, providing the most flotation.
+After a fresh dumping of snow, we always recommend going with at least one size bigger snowshoe.

 Icy and wet snow is more stable than powder snow and traversing is easier using smaller snowshoes.
 A smaller size of snowshoe will also be great for traveling narrow or brushy trails.
+We recommend using a smaller size snowshoe when on icy or wet snow to help you cover more distance with less effort.

 Snowshoe Materials to Choose From